elcronos/COVID-19/readme.md

 # ABOUT ME

- My name is Camilo Pestana, I am currently a PhD candidate from the University of Western Australia.
+ My name is Camilo Pestana.
 I specialise in Computer Vision and use Artificial Intelligence to solve interesting problems.

 # Contact US